beatrixwashere/scrabtas/tas/ll1-poet/info.md

 **--`06_game_(2,0)_p0`--**

-route: enters from (2,-1), and ends on the frame the wand is collected (p0 stands for phase 0, where the wand is collected before the fight)
+route: enters from (2,-1), and ends on the frame the wand is collected (p0 stands for phase 0)

 full time: 2233f (37.217) | segment time: 157f (2.617)